 By being impactful I mean that:

 - they give an immediate effect (e.g. transfer of ownership.
-To clarify, if i gift somebody sth, the contract isnt complete until he takes possession of the gift, but in sale contract, as soon as offer and acceptance are out of the mouth, ownership of the sold item transfers from seller to buyer)
+To clarify, if i gift somebody sth, the contract isnt complete until he takes possession of the gift, but in sale contract, as soon as offer and acceptance are out of the mouth, ownership of the sold item transfers from seller to buyer.
+Point? sale contract is NOT impactful.
+But divorce and freeing slaves are.)

-- are non-rescindable. (regardless of the other party’s knowledge or acceptance. e.g. An offer in a sale contract can be withdrawn before the other party accepts but a divorce can not be withdrawn even if the husband regrets the minute he pronounced it.)
+- are non-rescindable. (regardless of the other party’s knowledge or acceptance. e.g. An offer in a sale contract can be withdrawn before the other party accepts but a divorce can not be withdrawn even if the husband regrets the minute he pronounced it.
+So again, divorce/freeing slaves is a lot more impactful and undoable than a sale contract.)

 Hence, it’s rare to find a contract that fulfills all four criteria mentioned above.
 Let’s take a sale contract for example.
 It’s impactful as it gives immediate effect and is non-rescindable but its NOT flexible.
 Hence, you cannot have future sale contract.
 It must be now and unconditional.
 Take lease, it can be contracted to take effect in future but it cannot be contingent upon a condition.
 Same goes with waqf, its impactful i.e. immediately effective and non-rescindable, but not fully flexible i.e. a waqf can be delayed to a date in future but can not be contingent upon a condition.